Multiple sclerosis (MS): supporting nerve health through root cause resolution

 Functional medicine multiple sclerosis support

 People seeking a natural treatment for MS often find that the functional medicine approach benefits them, because it involves treating the whole person.
-Thorough investigation from a functional medicine practitioner will seek to determine what led to the development of symptoms in the first place.
+A thorough investigation from a functional medicine practitioner will seek to determine what led to the development of symptoms in the first place.
 Whether the triggers are food, mould exposure, smoking, or chronic stress, your functional medicine practitioner can help uncover and address those issues naturally, gently and effectively.

 Treatment strategies are tailored to the patient to improve healthy myelination of nerves, reduce inflammation, decrease autoimmune activation, increase energy and improve mood, and peripheral sensation.
 Other strategies include healing the gut, improving the diversity and makeup of microbial gut flora species, testing and removing heavy metals, mycotoxins and increasing immune resilience.
 Natural treatment options that can support a person with MS may include: